ShayReichert/random_quote_machine/README.md

 * [React](https://fr.reactjs.org/) - JavaScript Framework

 ---

+## What you'll learn by making this app
+- Manipulate props and state in React
+- Links to post App's elements on Twitter and Tumblr
+- JS function to generate random colors and make it appears to the DOM
+- Same for generate random quotes and authors from a JSON file
+- Build and deploey an app on GitHub

+---

 ## Tuto : Comment mettre son projet React sur GitHub facilement ?
 *Pré-requis : Git, compte Github, Node.js, npm*